perj/sebuild/docs/descriptors/module.md

      )

 `MODULE` describes how to build various shared object modules.
-Those end up in modules/. php, perl and apache modules are all built the same way.
+Those end up in modules/.
+Php, perl and apache modules are all built the same way.
 All modules are added to the default build target.

+The MODULE descriptor is fairly similar to [PROG](prog.md) in that it creates a binary in the destination directory.
+The main difference is the kind of binary created.